blackbaud/sky-api-docs/includes/basics/pagination.md

 ### next_link

 Some paginated endpoints may include a hypermedia link that can be used to fetch the next page of results.
-This value can be found in the `next_link` property of the <a href="{{ stache.config.portal }}constituent-entity-reference#Collection" target="_blank">collection</a> response.
+This value can be found in the `next_link` property of the <a href="https://apidocs.sky.blackbaud.com/api/entity-reference/constituent/#!#Collection">collection</a> response.